 - The BCP employs the RCS Global Better Sourcing Program’s technology that guarantees the quality of the cotton and ensures farmers are paid a fair price.

 - To counter the recycling process challenges a firm called Plastic Bank teamed up with IBM to launch an initiative.
 Today they have 32 branches around Haiti.
 The initiative pays for recyclable plastic with a crypto token system custom-made for Haiti.

 - Blockchain changes the Haiti ecosystem by creating an infrastructure and training business.
 For example, the Haiti Banj accelerator, created in conjunction with Google Launchpad, facilitates further implementation by providing tools and professional support for startups.

 - In addition, at the recent Haitian technical summit in June 2019, the central bank of Haiti announced that it plans to conduct an experiment to create a digital currency provided by the blockchain.

 Such events show that 2019 is a crucial moment for the Blockchain industry in Haiti to demonstrate its potential.
-The technology adoption in the country can show how innovation can be used not only for trade but also as a catalyst for social change, ensuring quality, fair conditions and reducing economic instability.
+Blockchain technology adoption in Haiti used not only for trade but also for social change and economic stability.